Be the first to know

 CodeLive 2.0: Making it Easier to Connect with Candidates

-We've added a ton of new functionality to CodeLive this year, driven by user feedback about which features would make a difference for their technical interviews.
+We’ve added a ton of new functionality to CodeLive this year, driven by user feedback about which features would make a difference for their technical interviewing success.

-First we added a voice and video call feature to CodeLive so that remote interviews can be run completely in the Codility interface.
-This was followed by enabling Access Codes, so interviewers can quickly enter and start a CodeLive interview without needing to log into Codility or have permanent account access.
+First we added a voice and video call feature to CodeLive so that remote interviews is run completely in the Codility interface.
+This was followed by enabling Access Codes, so interviewers can quickly enter and start technical interviewing in CodeLive without needing to log into Codility or have permanent account access.
 Then we added Score Cards so interviewers can quickly provide their personal evaluation of the candidate, automatically attached to the candidate report for the rest of the team to see.

 Sponsored Challenges: to Enhance Employer Branding